 How much does shipping cost?

-We currently offer FREE SHIPPING in the continental U.S. We also offer a local delivery and ‘white glove’ hanging service in the GREATER Los Angeles area for $135.
+Shipping costs depend on the size of the piece and your location.
+If you’re in the Los Angeles area, you can use the code LAVIP for 10% off of your order.
+We also offer a local delivery and ‘white glove’ hanging service in the Los Angeles area for $175.
 See the following.

 Do you ship internationally?